madeofpendletonwool/PinePods/completed_todos.md

 - [] On mobile further squish image to fit more on screen?
 - [] On mobile long press to add to saved etc...?
 - [] On mobile local Downloads is page broken - doesn't open
+- [] Mobile loading screen causes search to jump to right and playing pod to go too low
+- [] On mobile nextcloud doesn't redirect back after adding
+- [] mobile version giving one of two share links wrong.
+Provides the current server - which on mobile is wrong

+Probably done

 - [] client local download function broken.
 Need android compiling alternative to reqwest
-- [] Mobile loading screen causes search to jump to right and playing pod to go too low
-- [] On mobile nextcloud doesn't redirect back after adding

 Version 0.7.0